Skip to Main Content

 Find Websites

 2d.
-Websites may contain great information, but it may be difficult to weed out the good information from the bad.
+Websites may contain great information, but it can be difficult to weed out the good information from the bad.
 Remember these three key ideas, and you'll steer clear of questionable resources.

 1. Search thoroughly: The first item on your results list is there because it's popular, not because it's the best one for you.